 If you want a quick follow-up about transplanting, check the video below!

 Consider the following tips if you want to succeed in transplanting Daffodils.

 - Use sterilized tools to harvest and transplant the bulbs.

 - Brush off any attached soil particles from the bulbs if you plan to store them.

-- Hang bulbs above the ground in a mesh bag, and place a running table fan on the side.
+- Hang bulbs in a mesh bag above the ground, and place a running table fan on the side.

-- If you are replanting the bulbs again in the fall from the ones that were stored, discard the bulbs that are soft.
+- If you are replanting the bulbs again in the fall from those stored, discard the soft bulbs.

 - If the Daffodils are dead somehow after transplant, change the potting mix to cut off the source of danger.

 Care for your Daffodils after transplanting by granting them all the primary care requirements.

 - Place the potted bulbs or plant the Daffodil bulbs in an area that receives at least 6 hours of bright sunlight.